valkyrix/Deep-Red-Framework/README.md

 Programming a model which will capture the network traffic during a specific attack and cluster features into graph, compare these features to those of a normal network scan to detect whether some computers have similar enough features to be considered vulnerable.

-__Issues:__
+__Issues and considerations:__

-Cant use Metasploitable 2/3 due to it only working on Vmware/vbox which does not run with Hyper-v is enabled (required for docker on windows) therefore docker and metasploitable 2 cannot be run concurrently on w10.
+* Cant use Metasploitable 2/3 due to it only working on Vmware/vbox which does not run with Hyper-v is enabled (required for docker on windows) therefore docker and metasploitable 2 cannot be run concurrently on w10.
 Using secondary system to run Vagrant metasploitable 3 on the network from Arch linux.

-Downsides to using metasploit are that it has no support for common Web application tests such as SQL injection and input tampering.
+* Downsides to using metasploit are that it has no support for common Web application tests such as SQL injection and input tampering.

+* The CPU version (Dockerfile.cpu) will run on all the above operating systems.
+However, the GPU version (Dockerfile.gpu) will only run on Linux OS.
+This is because Docker runs inside a virtual machine on Windows and OS X. Virtual machines don't have direct access to the GPU on the host.
+Unless PCI passthrough is implemented for these hosts, GPU support isn't available on non-Linux OSes at the moment.

 The possibility of using multiple plugins for metasploit to aid time constraints, such as this one: https://github.com/darkoperator/Metasploit-Plugins

 docker theano performance test:
 ![perf_test](https://s18.postimg.org/b4ajbnh55/docker_perf_test.jpg)

-The CPU version (Dockerfile.cpu) will run on all the above operating systems.
-However, the GPU version (Dockerfile.gpu) will only run on Linux OS.
-This is because Docker runs inside a virtual machine on Windows and OS X. Virtual machines don't have direct access to the GPU on the host.
-Unless PCI passthrough is implemented for these hosts, GPU support isn't available on non-Linux OSes at the moment.

 #### Please check back soon for more details.